fabianoengler/sql2xlsx/README.md

 But the parameters are not yet supported to be passed from the command line.

 If you want to used this, for now you will have to instantiate the class for yourself.
-A complete exemple on how to do that:
+A complete example on how to do that:

 ```python